devreplay/devreplay-pattern-generator/README.md

     "change_size": 1000,
     // (Option) Target time span
     "time_length": {
-        "start": "2018-01-01 00:00:00",
+        // Default (if not defined) is 1 years ago from today "start": "2018-01-01 00:00:00",
+        // Default is today
         "end": "2019-01-01 00:00:00"
     },
     // Projects that you want to learn